MakelaM/powerapps-docs.fi-fi/powerapps-docs/maker/canvas-apps/connections/connection-twitter.md

 | MediaUrls |matriisi |Ei | |

 ### <a name="searchtweet"></a>SearchTweet
-Hae twiittiä: hakee määritettyä kyselyä vastaavat twiitit
+Hae twiittiä: Hakee hakuehtojen mukaiset twiitit

 #### <a name="input-properties"></a>Syöteominaisuudet